ngs-doo/dsl-json/README.md

  * com.fasterxml.jackson.annotation.JsonIgnore
  * org.codehaus.jackson.annotate.JsonIgnore

-Ignored properties will not be translated into DSL schema.

-#### Required properties
+#### Required/mandatory properties

-Jackson `required = true` can be used to fail if property is missing in JSON:
+Jackson `required = true` can be used to fail if property is missing in JSON.
+DSL-JSON has distinct behavior for required (non-null) and mandatory specification.

+Mandatory means that property must be present in JSON.
+If it's not present an error will be thrown during deserialization.
+Non-null means that property cannot be null.
+But most types have default values and if omitted will assume this default value, eg:

+  * String - empty string
+  * Number - 0
+  * Boolean - false
+  * etc...

+Some types don't have default value and for them, non-null also implies mandatory.
+This behavior can be controlled via several options.

 ## Serialization modes